 Our study has known methodological limitations.
-Indeed, due to the use of Twitter to distribute the survey, we cannot calculate a response rate of urologists.
-More importantly, a main limitation is that it presented a simulated scenario and as such, a limited amount of clinical information was presented to participants.
-However, we aimed to produce the simplest scenario possible so as to determine the first-line management offered by specialists.
+Due to the use of Twitter to distribute the survey, we cannot calculate a response rate of urologists.
+More importantly, a main limitation is that it presented a simulated scenario and as such, a limited amount of clinical information was presented to participants; however, we aimed to produce the simplest scenario possible so as to determine the first-line management offered by specialists.
 The timing of indwelling ureteral stent exchanges is often decided by urologists on a case-by-case basis.
 Some patients have exchanges every two months, while others, yearly, in the absence of clear guidelines.

-To this day, there is no consensus or evidence to guide management of ureteral stents in infectious situations, which can range from urine tract infections to severe sepsis.
-Future directions include prospective clinical trials where patients would undergo urgent exchange versus antibiotic therapy as first-line.
-Moreover, should there be a difference in the urgent stent management in a severe sepsis compared to that of a patient with new onset lower urinary tract symptoms, new onset bacteriuria and chronic stent?
+To this day, there is no consensus or evidence to guide management of ureteral stents in infectious situations, which can range from UTIs to severe sepsis.
+Future directions include prospective clinical trials, where patients would undergo urgent exchange vs. antibiotic therapy as first-line treatment.

+Moreover, should there be a difference in the urgent stent management in a severe sepsis patient compared to that of a patient with new-onset lower urinary tract symptoms, new-onset bacteriuria, and chronic stent?
 What is the ideal timeframe for urgent stent exchange, if it is required?
 We believe that the comments received during this exploratory study and the discussions it generated are of great value for designing future research.
-An interesting aspect to consider is the economical aspect of each option, as urgent stent exchange may represent initially a higher cost given the necessity of an intervention, but could reduce overall treatment cost if patients have less urine tract infections.
+An interesting aspect to consider is the economical aspect of each option, as urgent stent exchange may represent an initially higher cost, given the necessity of an intervention, but could reduce overall treatment cost if patients have less UTIs in the future.